-The subdivision is proposed to contain 54 Torrens Title residential lots accessed from Mulgoa Road with an average area of 1000 square metres (ranging in size upwards from 900 square metres), plus parkland setting on northern lot with existing home.
+The subdivision is proposed to contain 54 Torrens Title residential lots accessed from Mulgoa Road with an average area of 1000 square metres (ranging in size upwards from 900 square metres), plus parkland setting on the northern lot with an existing home.
 The subdivision proposal incorporates the construction of associated road and infrastructure services to service the allotments in accordance with relevant standards.

-New housing north of the intersection of St Thomas Road and Mulgoa Road is to be set back 100m from Mulgoa Road behind the proposed parkland setting, to give consideration to the rural context and the approach to Mulgoa Village.
-While this does not specifically relate to any heritage issues in Mulgoa Village (again noting that Mulgoa is actually not a heritage village, but rather a location that contains several unrelated and scattered heritage elements), it was considered important to define the village edge which has undergone considerable 'creep' over time with larger lot development falling between rural and village characters.
+Proposed housing north of the intersection of St Thomas Road and Mulgoa Road is to be set back around 100 metres from Mulgoa Road behind a parkland setting, to give consideration to the rural context and the approach to Mulgoa Village.
+While this does not specifically relate to any heritage issues in Mulgoa Village (again noting that Mulgoa is actually not a heritage village, but rather a location that contains several unrelated and scattered heritage elements), it has been considered important to re-define the village edge with any new development and to provide a transition from the heavily wooded verges immediately to the north along Mulgoa Road into the village area.

-This area is gently undulating, rising to a low ridge and grassed, and partially obscured by dense tree cover along the verge of Mulgoa Road.
-It is proposed to use rural type fencing to Mulgoa Road.
-Much of the area faces Mulgoa Park to the east across Mulgoa Road.
+This land is gently undulating, rising to a low grassed ridge with a house and outbuildings set along the ridge line, and is partially obscured by dense tree cover along parts of the verge of Mulgoa Road, both adjacent to the village and further north towards Littlefields Creek.